chinamike65/hugo-tuolesi/content/book4/book4en.md

 The same is true when cultivating other paramitas.
 When keeping the precepts, you should pay attention to the six perfections and six perfections.
 When practicing forbearance, you also need six perfections and six perfections.

+##### (5) Charity

-(5) The dharma door of Xian Zong of loving kindness and generosity teaches three kinds of generosity, while the method of Tantric Buddhism teaches four kinds of generosity, and there is one kind of generosity.
+The dharma door of Mahayana of loving kindness and generosity teaches three kinds of generosity, while the method of Tantric Buddhism teaches four kinds of generosity, and there is one kind of generosity.

 Loving charity is giving, giving loving kindness, and often giving loving kindness to sentient beings in the six realms.